FLOGRE-Studio/rblx-ecs/README.md

 Registers a new component type and returns a type-safe identifier.

 **Type Parameters:**
-- `T extends object` - The component data structure
+- `T extends Record<string, unknown>` - The component data structure

 **Returns:** `StrictComponent<T>` - A branded numeric type identifier